 - Natural personal care aloe vera amenities by Forever Living Products

 - Hair dryer & iron with full size ironing board

 - Free local phone calls, voice mail and data ports on phone

 - Coffee maker & coffee

-- Refrigerators and microwaves available for $5 per evening
+- Refrigerators and microwaves available for $5 each per evening

 - Rollaway beds are available for $15 per evening

-- Pets are welcome in first floor rooms at $15 per night with advance notice
+- Pets are welcome in first floor rooms at $15 per night for the first pet with advance notice

 1895 Fall River Road, Estes Park, Colorado 80517 | 970-586-3262